SaxyPandaBear/TwitchSongRequests/README.md

 This requires a `./server/config/credentials.json` file to run.
 That file is gitignored, so it's safe to create it and drop it next to the main app code.

 Create a `credentials.json` file and place it in the config directory, `./server/config/credentials.json`.
-The `./server/app.js` file uses the credentials file template as a guideline.
+Use the credentials file template as a guideline.

 Place all of the required sensitive data in that file so that the app can read from it and reference that data.

-TODO: Define a process for injecting a properties file

 ### Running the app